-If you were terminated by your former employer, call us now at (800) 683-5404 for a free phone consultation and evaluation.
+If you were terminated by your former employer, call us now at (800) 683-5404 for a free phone consultation and case evaluation.

 We will evaluate your facts and determine whether you may have a case for wrongful termination against your former employer.
 If we do take your case, there are zero out of pocket legal expenses for our clients.
 Every case we take is on a contingency basis which means that you pay no legal fee unless we win your case.

 Your consultation will be strictly confidential.
 We will then listen carefully to the facts of your case, evaluate those facts, consider their potential strengths & weaknesses, and provide you with reliable feedback.

 Wrongful termination can arise in a variety of scenarios and contexts, but it is important to seek the advice of an experienced employment law attorney as soon as you have been terminated by your employer.
 Termination is considered unlawful if the employer has violated either State or Federal law.
 For example, such violations can occur when termination is based on retaliation, discrimination, harassment, or some other illegal purpose or violation of public policy.

 Employers often attempt to conceal the true reason for the employee’s termination, such as telling the employee that they are being terminated for “poor performance”.
 However, if the actual reason for the employee's termination violates Federal or State law, and it can be proven that this was the actual reason for the discharge, the employee may have a good case against the employer.

 Our firm offers employees who have been wrongfully terminated aggressive representation when laws have been breached.
 Many clients are unsure of whether they have a good case for wrongful termination because they did not sign an employment contract or have been deemed an “at-will” employee.